SudarshanaSRao/SudarshanaSRao.github.io/_pages/about.md

 ---
 permalink: /
-title: "From 🔢Data to👉 Decisions!💡📊📈"
+title: "From Data to Decisions!
+              🔢  👉 💡📊📈"
 excerpt: "Homepage"
 author_profile: true
 redirect_from: